 Cascading Style Sheets (CSS) is a style sheet mechanism that has been specifically developed to meet the needs of Web designers and users.

-W3C has a Working Group to develop the eXtensible Style Language (XSL).
+W3C's XSL Working Group developed the eXtensible Style Language.
+(As of 2016, the Working Group is not active.)
 XSL builds on DSSSL and CSS and is primarily targeted for highly structured XML data which, e.g., needs element reordering before presentation.
 For more information on XSL see the W3C XSL resource page.

 DSSSL is a document tree transformation and style language in with many adherents in the SGML community.
 DSSSL resources on the Web: